 0=no fade (the chase will "snap"), 100=max fade (the chase will move continuously from cue to cue).

-You can assign the blue or grey handle button to be a tap tempo button using the Key Profiles option.
+You can assign either of the handle buttons to be a tap tempo button using the Key Profiles option.

 You can configure each cue in a chase to have its own timing information.
 You can use the Playback View window, or the Unfold function to set individual times for cues in chases.

 It is easier to use a Cue List rather than a chase if you need a lot of different timings or link/unlinks.
 See Cue Lists.